gregwinther/old-clojure-stuff/cljs/cycloid/README.md

 # cycloid
 A cycloid running on the inside of a circle, creating novel patterns.
+Runs on clojurescript, compiled version found at my [folk.uio.no](http://folk.uio.no/halvarsu/images/animations/cycloid/) page

 ## Usage